mumoshu/terraform-provider-eksctl/README.md

 You use `eksctl_cluster` resource to CRUD your cluster from Terraform.

-It's almost like writing and embedding eksctl "cluster.yaml" into `spec` attribuet of the Terraform resource definition block, except that some attributes like cluster `name` and `region` has dedicated HCL attributes:
+It's almost like writing and embedding eksctl "cluster.yaml" into `spec` attribute of the Terraform resource definition block, except that some attributes like cluster `name` and `region` has dedicated HCL attributes:

 ```
 resource "eksctl_cluster" "primary" {